Information-Theoretic Analysis of Unsupervised Domain Adaptation: Upper Bounds for PP Generalization Error

-Indeed, the misalignment of the conditional distributions appears to be the main difficulty of UDA \citep{ben2006analysis,acuna2021f}.
+In fact, the misalignment of the conditional distributions appears to be the main difficulty of UDA \citep{ben2006analysis,acuna2021f}.
 The next corollary suggests that this difficulty may be alleviated when the loss function satisfies the triangle property, namely, Assumption \ref{ass:triangle}.
-It can be verified that this assumption is satisfied by the 0-1 loss and square error loss; this assumption has also been considered in previous works \citep{MansourMR09,shen2018wasserstein}. \begin{thm} If Assumption \ref{ass:triangle} holds and let $\ell(f_{w'}(X),f_{w}(X))$ be $R$-subgaussian for any $w,w'\in \mathcal{W}$.
+It can be verified that this assumption is satisfied by the 0-1 loss \footnote{Some losses that only satisfy a general version of Assumption \ref{ass:triangle} are discussed in Appendix~\ref{sec:generalize-triangle}}; this assumption has also been considered in previous works \citep{MansourMR09,shen2018wasserstein}. \begin{thm} If Assumption \ref{ass:triangle} holds and let $\ell(f_{w'}(X),f_{w}(X))$ be $R$-subgaussian for any $w,w'\in \mathcal{W}$.
 Then for any $w$, $ \widetilde{\mathrm{Err}}(w) \leq \sqrt{2R^2\mathrm{D_{KL}}(P_{X'}||P_{X})}+\lambda^*$, where $\lambda^*=\min_{w\in\mathcal{W}}R_{\mu'}(w)+R_\mu(w)$. \end{thm} Here $\lambda^*$ measures the possibility of whether the domain adaptation algorithm will succeed under the oracle knowledge of $\mu$ and $\mu'$.
-In particular, if the hypothesis space is large enough, the minimizer $w^*$ for the ``joint population risk'' $R_{\mu'}(w)+R_\mu(w)$ may give rise to $R_{\mu'}(w^*)=R_\mu(w^*)=0$. then we're likely to generalize well on the target domain.
-Then the KL divergence $\mathrm{D}_{KL}(P_{X'}||P_{X})$ between the two $\mathcal {X}$-marginals alone bounds the PP generalization error uniformly for all $w\in \mathcal{W}$.
+In particular, if the hypothesis space is large enough, the minimizer $w^*$ for the ``joint population risk'' $R_{\mu'}(w)+R_\mu(w)$ may give rise to $R_{\mu'}(w^*)=R_\mu(w^*)=0$, then we're likely to generalize well on the target domain.
+Then the KL divergence $\mathrm{D_{KL}}(P_{X'}||P_{X})$ between the two $\mathcal {X}$-marginals alone bounds the PP generalization error uniformly for all $w\in \mathcal{W}$.

-This theorem motivates the strategy of penalizing $\mathrm{D}_{KL}(P_{T'}||P_{T})$ in the representation space for UDA.
+This theorem motivates the strategy of penalizing $\mathrm{D_{KL}}(P_{T'}||P_{T})$ in the representation space for UDA.
 The next theorem suggests that such an approach also penalizes other notions of domain discrepancy, for example, the key quantity in the PAC-Bayes type of domain adaptation generalization bounds \citep{germain2020pac}, that is defined as

 \begin{thm} If $\ell(f_{w'}(X),f_w(X))$ is $R$-subgaussian for any $f_w,f_w'\in \mathcal{F}$, then $ \mathrm{dis}(P_X,P_{X'})\leq\sqrt{2R^2\mathrm{D_{KL}}(P_{X'}||P_{X})}. $ \end{thm} Note that unlike \cite{germain2020pac}, here we do not require the loss function to be the 0-1 loss.